 Finally, don’t hijack scrolling.
 It’s tempting to put flashy graphics on a page such that scrolling advances an animation or moves the elements behind the content, but users expect scrolling to move them quickly up and down the page.
 Let them control their movement through the site the way they want.

 Content should load quickly.
 If visitors have to wait too long for a page to load, whether the slowdown is at your end or due to their connection, they’ll give up and go somewhere else.
-For some useful tips on how to optimize your site to load faster, check out our Website Development page.

 Since no site can load instantly, it’s useful to give visitors some visual feedback that the site is loading as planned.
 One way to do that is with a skeleton screen — a temporarily blank version of the page that bigger content, like photos and video, gradually loads into.
 A skeleton screen directs users’ attention to actual progress and lets them anticipate the elements that haven’t loaded yet.